social media for lasik marketing

 I not only can see who left a review, but I can look at their profile and know that they’re a real person.

 What’s more, Facebook prioritizes these reviews on the top of your business’ page, and they encourage page visitors to leave reviews or recommendations right from your page.

 For a local practice, this can be extremely valuable.
-If I see a friend of mine leave a review for your LASIK practice’s page, then I’m much more likely to consider your practice for myself, which isn’t nearly as likely with reviews on a platform like Google.
+If someone sees a friend leave a review for your LASIK or Refractive Surgery practice’s page, then they will be much more likely to consider your practice for themselves, which isn’t nearly as likely with reviews on a platform like Google.
 Those are still extremely valuable, of course, but it’s a different experience on Facebook.

 Some of the best business social media accounts are those that show a human side of the business.

-When someone is looking for a LASIK practice in their local area, they often feel uncertain or even intimidated by the idea of talking to surgeons about LASIK.
+When someone is looking for a LASIK or refractive surgery practice in their local area, they often feel uncertain or even intimidated by the idea of talking to surgeons about refractive surgery or LASIK.

 But, when they find a practice that has an active, interesting social media presence, it can instantly cause them to feel more comfortable with you.

 Beyond humanizing you, it can also be a great opportunity to humanize your current and past patients, displaying success stories and testimonials and providing a level of social proof above and beyond written reviews.